Ricky Williams

-Errick Miron (Note: In May 2022, Williams legally changed his last name to Miron, his wife's last name, after they married.) (born Errick Lynne Williams Jr.; May 21, 1977), known professionally as Ricky Williams, is an American former professional football running back who played for 11 seasons in the National Football League (NFL) and one season in the Canadian Football League (CFL).
+Errick Miron (Note: In May 2022, Williams legally changed his last name to Miron, his wife's last name, after they married.) (born Errick Lynne Williams Jr.; May 21, 1977), known professionally as Ricky Williams, is an American former professional football running back who played in the National Football League (NFL) for 11 seasons.
+He played college football for the Texas Longhorns, winning the Heisman Trophy in 1998 after setting the NCAA Division I-A records for career rushing yards and all-purpose yards.
+Williams was selected in the first round of the 1999 NFL draft by the New Orleans Saints, who traded all their remaining picks to take him fifth overall.
+He spent three years in New Orleans before being traded to the Miami Dolphins.

-After playing baseball and football at Patrick Henry High School, he played college football for the Texas Longhorns, where he was a two-time unanimous All-American and won the 1998 Heisman Trophy.
-He broke the NCAA Division I-A records for career rushing yards and all-purpose yards during his senior season.
-He played minor league baseball in the Philadelphia Phillies farm system for four seasons during college.
-He was inducted into the College Football Hall of Fame in 2015.